guapcrypto/Guapcoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build Guapcoin Core
+Build Guapcoin
 ------------------------

-1. Clone the Guapcoin Core source code:
+1. Clone the Guapcoin source code:

         git clone https://github.com/guapcoin-project/guapcoin
         cd guapcoin